Sony Interactive Entertainment: Headquarters

-SIE also has smaller offices and distribution centers in Los Angeles, California (Hollywood), San Diego, California; Toronto, Ontario; Melbourne, Australia; Seoul, South Korea (Seocho-gu), Singapore; Shanghai, China and Liverpool, England.
+SIE also has smaller offices and distribution centers in Los Angeles, California, San Diego, California; Toronto, Ontario; Adelaide, South Australia; Melbourne, Victoria; Seoul, South Korea, Singapore; Shanghai, China and Liverpool, England.

 Game approval

 SIE evaluates and approves games for its consoles.
-The process is more strict than for the Nintendo Seal of Quality, and developers submit game concepts to Sony early in the design process.
+The process is stricter than for the Nintendo Seal of Quality, and developers submit game concepts to Sony early in the design process.
 Each SIE unit has its own evaluation process; SIEE, for example, approved Billy the Wizard for its consumers but SIEA did not.
 The company sometimes imposes additional restrictions, such as when it prohibited PS and PS2 games from being ported to the PSP without 30% of content being new to the Sony console.

 Hardware

 PlayStation

 SCEI produces the PlayStation line of video game hardware that consists of consoles and handhelds.
 Sony's first wide home console release, the PlayStation (codenamed "PSX" during development), was initially designed to be a CD-ROM drive add-on for Nintendo's Super NES (a.k.a.
 "Super Famicom" in Japan) video game console, in response to add-ons for competing platforms such as the TurboGrafx-CD and the Sega CD (sold as the PC Engine CD-ROM² System and Mega CD in Japan respectively).
 When the prospect of releasing the system as an add-on dissolved, Sony redesigned the machine into a standalone unit.

 The PlayStation was released in Japan on December 3, 1994, and later in North America on September 9, 1995.
 By the end of the console 12-year production cycle, the PlayStation had sold 102 million units.